 The resolution clarity offered by night vision scopes is nowhere near that offered by conventional optics.
 However, the latest night vision generations are much better than what you may have used or seen in years past.

-Many sportsmen minded optics are perfectly good for hunting coyotes out to 200 yards with good shot placement.
+Many optics designed for sportsmen and hunters are perfectly good for hunting coyotes out to 200 yards with good shot placement.
 However, don’t expect to be able to identify a person from 500 yards.

 Try and anticipate the ranges you are going to be shooting at.
 Night vision optics don’t allow for very much magnification if any at all.
-Most often, you trade magnification for field-of-view when using night vision and it is never even.
+Most often, you trade magnification for field-of-view when using night vision.

 Even modest magnification by conventional standards like 3x magnification will amount to as little as 13° field-of-view.
 That means you can easily lose your target at as little as 50 yards in the dark.